CV

 2018 The Artist Project, Better Living Centre, Exhibition Place, Toronto, Canada

-2017 Toronto Outdoor Art Exhibition, Nathan Phillips Square, Toronto, Canada
+2017 Toronto Outdoor Art Exhibition, Nathan Philips Square, Toronto, Canada

 2017 Riverdale Art Walk, Jimmie Simpson Park, Toronto, Canada